baphx6/qtile-dotfiles/README.md

 Feel free to change any config file to your heart's content.
 # Packages needed
 Assuming you are using Arch, you can install these packages directly using pacman or from the AUR:
+Fonts used are JetBrains Mono Nerd Font for Alacritty and Fira Code Nerd Font for Polybar.
   - qtile
   - alacritty
   - rofi